-Press the repeat button (RPT) during play.
+Press the repeat button (RPT ) during playback.
 The current selection will be repeated ("RPT" will be displayed).
-Press the repeat button (RPT) once again to cancel repeat play.
+Press the repeat button (RPT ) once again to cancel repeat playback.

-Random play
+Random playback

 This feature allows the CD player to randomly select the order of the songs.